Matters Reserved for the Board

-8.1 Changes to the structure, size and composition of the Board following recommendations from the Nominations and Governance Committee.
+8.1 Changes to the structure, size and composition of the Board following recommendations from the Nominations & Governance Committee.

 8.2 Ensuring adequate succession planning for the Board and senior management.

-8.3 Appointment of the Chairman of the Board and Chief Executive Officer.
+8.3 Appointment of the Chair of the Board and Chief Executive Officer.

 8.4 Appointment of the Senior Independent Director.

 8.6 Continuation in office of any Director at any time, including the suspension or termination of service of an Executive Director as an employee of the Company, subject to the law and their service contract.

 8.7 Appointment or removal of the Company Secretary.